ignite/cli/docs/docs/guide/05-scavenge/04-messages.md

 ## Submit scavenge message

-The *submit* scavenge message must contain all the information that is required to create a scavenge:
+The "submit scavenge" message must contain all the information that is required to create a scavenge:

 * Description - the question to be solved or description of the challenge.